ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   CHECK_FILES feature: file path case in the database or in the file system path name is not significant.

+*  UNREF_FILES
+   If there is a difference in capitalization of file name or directory path in the database vs. the file system, the file will be listed as un-referenced.
+(Unix-like file system case sensitivity)

+*   UNREF_FILES
-*   UNREF_FILES feature: The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the RM-Python-config.ini file, but it is recommended that they be the same.
+    The folder specified in RM's preferences as the Media folder is not necessarily the same as the folder specified by the SEARCH_ROOT_FLDR_PATH variable in the RM-Python-config.ini file, but it is recommended that they be the same.

+*   UNREF_FILES
-    To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be edited to list items to be ignored.
-The goal would be to produce a report file with no unreferenced filed found.
-This is an easy result to interpret.
+    To shorten the list of unreferenced items, the IGNORED_OBJECTS section can be used to list items that are to be ignored by the utility.
-    If a file is to be added to the folder that won't be referenced by RM, add it to the IGNORED_OBEJECTS section.
-The goal is to have this test produce no output under normal circumstances.
-If a file is added to the media folder and inadvertent not added to the RM database, it will show up here.
+    The goal should be to produce a report with no unreferenced files found.
+That is an easy result to interpret.
+If a file is added to the media folder but not added to the RM database, it will show up here.

+    If a file is in the media folder but is intentionally not referenced by RM, add it to the IGNORED_OBEJECTS section.
+That prevents it from showing up in the report and confusing interpretation.

+*   UNREF_FILES
+    Only file names and folder names may be added to the IGNORED_OBJECTS list.
+    I suggest that you organize your file and folders so that ignored folders all have the same name, even though there may be many of them in different locations in the media folder.

 *   DUP_FILEPATHS feature:  Files may be duplicated in the media tab intentionally as they might have different captions etc.

+*   DUP_FILENAMES
-*   DUP_FILENAMES feature:  Files listed have the same file names, ignoring case.
+    Files listed have the same file names, ignoring case.
     Duplicate file names are not a problem.
 This function is provided as a troubleshooting tool

-*   SHOW_ORIG_PATH feature: (RM v8 & v9 only)
+*   SHOW_ORIG_PATH (RM v8 & v9 only)
     A display option is available for files found by either the CHECK_FILES or NO_TAG_FILES or DUP_FILES
     The option is turned on with the option SHOW_ORIG_PATH in the ini file.